AmanoTeam/obggcc/README.md

 ## Running binaries with a specific glibc

-There may be cases where you might want to run your software under a specific glibc version, either to check how it will behave or to try a new glibc feature that was added in a later version but is not available in the glibc installed on your system.
+There may be cases where you might want to run your software under a specific glibc version—either to check how it will behave or to try a new glibc feature that was added in a later version but isn’t available in the glibc installed on your system.

 The environment variable `OBGGCC_BUILTIN_LOADER` can be used to change the default loader (aka dynamic linker) of an executable when cross-compiling.
 In other words, you can use this to force your binary to use a different glibc at runtime, ignoring the one available in your system.